 Victor Santillan: Truthfully, other companies I’ve worked with have been pretty rigid in terms of how they work with their customers.
 They impose their processes on you instead of adapting to how you do things, but that has not been the case with Cielo.
 They truly work with us to solve the problems we’re facing, and to engage with us in solution-based conversations that help us deal with stuff like retention, engagement, referral bonuses.
 Adapting to our needs shows me that Cielo is a truly dedicated partner for us as an organization, and that we’re not just another line on their vendor list.
 That has gone a long way in terms of establishing the trust necessary from other leaders in our business to look at Cielo as a true partner.
 We might have had some struggles at first, but the fact that Cielo is willing to work with us and adapt and modify and change is really telling.
 I’m sure it was not easy for them, because it certainly wasn’t easy for us.
 But they get us to the ultimate solution, and that shows that this is a viable relationship we can carry forward.

 Cielo: There’s been a lot of talk about the state of the economy.
-Things have been on the upswing for a while, but we know that will eventually change.
 Do you think RPO is a better bet in an up economy, a down economy, or does it make a difference?

 Victor Santillan: To me, it really doesn’t matter.
 I look at the relationship in terms of how it’s making an impact at the beginning, during, and at the end of the employee lifecycle, and how we’re impacting the business in a positive way.
 If it costs us a little bit more money to bring in a qualified candidate who’s going to allow us to deliver a better customer experience, to bring in more plasma, that certainly justifies my position in using an RPO.
 This is especially true for us as we’re trying to capture as much plasma as possible, and you need to have the right mix of staff to respond to market demands.